European balance of power

 The European balance of power is a tenet in international relations that no single power should be allowed to achieve hegemony over a substantial part of Europe.
-During much of the Modern Age, the balance was achieved by having a small number of ever-changing alliances contending for power, which culminated in the World Wars of the early 20th century.
+During much of the Modern Age, the balance was achieved by having a small number of ever-changing alliances contending for power, which culminated in the world wars of the early 20th century.

 History

 Antiquity to Crusades

 The emergence of city-states (poleis) in ancient Greece marks the beginning of classical antiquity.
 The two most important Greek cities, the Ionian-democratic Athens and the Dorian-aristocratic Sparta, led the successful defense of Greece against the invading Persians from the east, but then clashed against each other for supremacy in the Peloponnesian War.
 The Kingdom of Macedon took advantage of the following instability and established a single rule over Greece.
-Desire to form a universal monarchy brought Alexander the Great to annex the entire Persian Empire and begin a hellenization of the Macedonian possessions.
-At his death in 323 BC, his reign was divided between his successors and several hellenistic kingdoms were formed.
+Desire to form a universal monarchy brought Alexander the Great to annex the entire Persian Empire and begin a Hellenization of the Macedonian possessions.
+At his death in 323 BC, his reign was divided between his successors and several Hellenistic kingdoms were formed.

 Rome expanded into the whole of Italy around the same period and then rose to prominence in the western and Eastern Mediterranean through the Punic Wars and Macedonian Wars, but was then shaken by a century-long political crisis.
-Meanwhile, the popularity and wealth of Roman generals increased: notably Julius Caesar acquired fame for projecting military power north of the Alps into Gaul, east of the Rhine into Germania and across the English Channel into Britain.
+Meanwhile, the popularity and wealth of Roman generals increased: notably Julius Caesar acquired fame for projecting military power north of the Alps into Gaul, east of the Rhine into Germania and across the Channel into Britain.
 A group of senators afraid of Caesar's title of dictator for life assassinated him on the Ides of March of 44 BC.
 The adoptive son of Caesar, Octavian Augustus, defeated the killers of his father and became the first Roman Emperor (Princeps) in 27 BC.

-The Roman Empire peaked during the Pax Romana, stagnated during the crisis of the third century AD and ultimately split between the Latin West and the Greek East.
+The Roman Empire peaked during the Pax Romana, stagnated during the crisis of the third century AD and ultimately split between the Greek East and Latin West.
 Both parts of the Empire abandoned pagan polytheism in order to tolerate monotheistic Christianity and finally make it the state religion.
-The West collapsed around 476, following centuries of attacks by Germanic and Slavic peoples and several "barbarian" kingdoms were established on its former territory.
+The West collapsed around 476, following centuries of attacks by mainly Germanic peoples and several successor states were established on its former territory.
 The East continued to be ruled by the Byzantine Empire for an additional thousand years.